Shop Subscribe

 Arts & Crafts

 Now comes the fun part.
-The artist searches for materials that might be cut into those shapes, while at the same providing interesting texture to the piece.
-Almost anything goes, provided the material does not stand more than ⅛” of an inch deep.
-For example, the artist might decide to create the petals of the flower using ovals cut from card stock, felt, lace, or foam or the artist might decide to use real petals and leaves in his or her piece.
+The artist searches for materials to cut into those shapes while providing interesting texture to the piece.
+Almost anything goes, provided the material does not stand more than 1/8th of an inch deep.
+Perhaps the artist will create the petals of the flower using ovals cut from card stock, felt, lace, or foam.
+Or the artist might decide to use real petals and leaves in their piece.
+Once the collage materials have been compiled and assembled to create the desired image, they’re glued onto a printing plate made of cardboard or heavy paper stock.

-Once the collage materials have been compiled and assembled to create the desired image, they’re glued onto a “printing plate” made of cardboard or heavy paper stock, and the entire piece is varnished or shellacked.
-When dry, the piece is coated with a thin coat of ink and pressed with another blank page to create an embossed print.
+The entire piece is then varnished or shellacked.
+When dry, coat the piece with a thin coat of ink and press with another blank page to create an embossed print.
 This print, in turn, can be enhanced further with additional layers of hand-painted watercolor or other mediums.

 Tagged With: Art Lesson Plans